x

-Dr. Claudia San Miguel, TAMIU provost and vice president for Academic Affairs and the Center’s principal investigator, said the Conference has targeted the healthcare community because of its increased likelihood of human trafficking encounters.
+Dr. Claudia San Miguel, TAMIU provost and vice president for Academic Affairs and the Center’s principal investigator, said the Conference targeted the healthcare community because of its increased likelihood of human trafficking encounters.

 “For over 20 years, my research has focused on the lasting ramifications of human trafficking and has revealed that a multidisciplinary, data-driven approach that combines frontline border law agency and health care provider insights can best drive the most effective response.
 This Conference targets our dedicated healthcare community by providing practical tools, connections to local resources, and an opportunity to be part of a mixed-reality experience that provides hands-on skill building,” Dr. San Miguel explained.

-Among Conference highlights are an overview of human trafficking and common misconceptions about it; insights from research conducted by the CCHT grant about the forms of sex and labor trafficking common in South Texas; a guide to local resources available for trafficking survivors, and trauma-informed strategies for providing comprehensive community support.
+Among Conference highlights were an overview of human trafficking and common misconceptions about it; insights from research conducted by the CCHT grant about the forms of sex and labor trafficking common in South Texas; a guide to local resources available for trafficking survivors, and trauma-informed strategies for providing comprehensive community support.

 Human trafficking is one of the most profitable and prevalent transnational crimes.
 According to the U.S. Department of State, around the globe, an estimated 27 million people are exploited for labor, services, and commercial sex.